 I have written/produced songs that have been aired on Comcast's BET and Home & Family, as well as On-Demand.
-With 18 years of experience in the audio production/songwriting field, I have written melodies and recorded vocals for producers from all over the world, mostly within the electronic genre, but not limited to that.
+With 18 years of experience in the audio production/songwriting field, I have written melodies and recorded vocals for producers from all over the world, mostly within the electronic genre.
+I am also a multi-instrumentalist.

 Adryelle was an absolute pleasure to work with, knowledgeable, efficient, patient and always willing to help where needed.
 I am extremely happy with the finished product - she sounds amazing!
 Thank-you Adryelle.

 Adryelle did an outstanding job providing lyrics and vocals for electronic music project.
 Very easy to work with and her unique approach is a surefire way to bring your song to the next level.
 Highly Recommend!

 Adryelle has a great ear for a hook and is very easy to work with.

 Adryelle was awesome to work with.
 She understood the project, sent rounds of early scratch tracks to make sure we were aligned on the direction, and delivered the final stems within two weeks.

 Strongly recommend this gal, great to work with and brings high quality vocals.
 Top notch!